Patient UK

-Patient is a subsidiary of EMIS Health.
-First launching in 1996 as a directory of UK websites providing health related information, the company now provides digital healthcare products to the public in the form of Patient.info and Patient Access.
+Patient is a subsidiary of Navigate Health.
+First launching in 1996 as a directory of UK websites providing health related information, the company now provides digital healthcare products to the public in the form of Patient.info.

 Patient.info

 Patient.info is an online resource providing information on health, lifestyle, disease and other medical related topics.
 The website's aim is to provide members of the public with up-to-date information on health related topics in the form of comprehensive leaflets (which can be read online or printed), blogs, wellbeing advice and videos.
 Leaflets are compiled and reviewed by qualified medical practitioners with several years of experience in the medical profession.
 Users also have access to a symptom checker where they may attempt to self-diagnose any health condition they may have.
 As well as these resources, there is also a community forum to discuss any health topics with other users of the website, however healthcare professionals do not actively review this section.

 Another section of the website contains articles and content geared towards medical professionals.
 These professional articles are typically written in a more technical manner, going into more specific detail and using more industry-specific language and jargon.

 There is also a paid-for service called Patient Pro, where users may pay a monthly subscription fee in order to gain access to enhanced site capability.

 Information on Patient.info is updated to keep abreast of the latest medical evidence, with each leaflet reviewed every two years or earlier when necessary (whichever comes first).

 In 2013, the site appeared in a "Top 50 websites" feature published in The Times.